 The Bonallack Award

-WINNER: Coastal Golf Academy at Frinton Golf Club, Essex, for creating a pathway that has resulted in a significant increase in junior membership.
+WINNER: Overstone Park GC in Northamptonshire, for creating a successful scholarship programme that has resulted in a significant increase in junior membership at the golf facility.

 The Montgomerie Award

-Presented to a young volunteer, in recognition of his/her time and effort spent supporting junior development.
+Presented to a young volunteer(s), in recognition of their time and effort spent supporting junior development.